 The project celebrated 10 years on the road in 2016 and for this we made a short film looking back on the work achieved in those 10 years.

-The Pure Project developed after a number of meeting forums were held between the associated organisations over a one year period, between 2005 and 2006, with the objective of finding a solution to the increase of fly-tipping and small scale illegal dumping activity in the Wicklow/Dublin upland regions.
+Pure developed after a number of meeting forums were held between the associated organisations over a one-year period, between 2005 and 2006, with the objective of finding a solution to the increase in fly-tipping and illegal dumping activity in the Wicklow/Dublin Uplands.
 Each of the organisations associated with Pure are continually affected by the illegal dumping problem.

-Pure is a pilot project funded by the Department of Communications, Climate Action and Environment and the first of its kind in Ireland.
-It operates on a regional basis concentrating on the Wicklow/Dublin upland areas initially securing funding for a three year period, from 2006 to 2008.
+Pure operates on a regional basis concentrating on the Wicklow/Dublin upland areas initially securing funding for a three year period, from 2006 to 2008.
 At the conclusion of the three years the project was evaluated to determine whether it should be extended.
 In December 2008 the Minister for the Environment, Mr. John Gormley, announced that Pure would receive funding for a further three year period from the Department.
 Although the Minister acknowledged that the partnership project was a success, he also stressed that, ‘while progress has clearly been made, there is no room for complacency’.

 A further evaluation was conducted in 2011 and in November of that year, the Minister for the Environment, Mr. Phil Hogan, announced that Pure would receive funding for a further three years, up to the end of 2014.